-Samsung has announced that it will purchase a mobile technology unit from British firm Cambridge Silicon Radio (CSR), the company specializes in mobile connectivity and location technologies.
+Samsung has announced that it will purchase a mobile technology unit from British firm Cambridge Silicon Radio (CSR), a company that specializes in mobile connectivity and location technologies.
+This strategic acquisition is set to bolster Samsung’s capabilities in these critical areas, enhancing their competitive edge in the rapidly evolving mobile market.

-CSR is one of the global leaders in Bluetooth, WiFi and GPS technologies, and Samsung is looking to use their newly acquired technology in future smartphones and tablets.
+CSR is one of the global leaders in Bluetooth, WiFi, and GPS technologies.
+Their expertise in these areas is well-recognized, and Samsung is looking to leverage this newly acquired technology in future smartphones and tablets.
+By integrating CSR’s advanced connectivity solutions, Samsung aims to enhance the user experience with faster, more reliable connections and improved location-based services.

 “The deal will enable both companies to better align their current development efforts and future product roadmaps, while accelerating their time-to-market for rapidly evolving demands within the market,” Samsung said.

-Location services seem to be popular with mobile companies at the moment, with Google and Apple both improving their mobile location offerings, Samsung obviously has something new planned for future devices.
+Location services seem to be popular with mobile companies at the moment, with Google and Apple both improving their mobile location offerings.
+Samsung obviously has something new planned for future devices, and this acquisition is a clear indication of their strategic direction.

 Source AFP